 As one of the great fishes of the North Pacific Ocean, Pacific herring still underpin much of the coastal foodweb.
 Unfortunately, like many fishes throughout the world’s oceans, Pacific herring have been heavily exploited.
-BC’s herring populations collapsed in the 1960’s, mainly due to rampant overfishing.
-Following several decades of rebuilding, herring are again in trouble.
-Of the five major populations, three are closed to commercial fisheries due to low herring biomass.
-Included in these closures is the Central Coast population, which still spawn on the fragmented coast of the Great Bear Rainforest but over less coastline kilometers and at lower densities than in the past.
+BC’s herring populations collapsed in the 1960’s, in large part due to rampant overfishing.
+Following decades of rebuilding, herring declined again in the late 1990s and into the 2000s.

 Our Work: Understanding ecosystem linkages

 Science is a painstaking and methodical process.
 Added to this, Pacific herring spawns are relatively short-lived, lasting approximately three weeks each year at any given location.
 Complicating matters further, you never truly know when or where Pacific herring spawn until the water turns white with milt and the spawning begins.
-Each year, we have impatiently lain in waiting on the beaches of Quatsino Sound, located on the northern tip of Vancouver Island.
-Not quite the wilds of the Great Bear Rainforest, it’s true.
-But Quatsino Sound is the location of a moderate herring spawn, currently bigger than the spawns of the Great Bear, and it takes place against a terrestrial backdrop of mainly old-growth forests.
-Results, in the form of peer-reviewed publications, are forthcoming.
+Each year, we impatiently laid in wait on the beaches of Quatsino Sound, located on the northern tip of Vancouver Island.
+Quatsino Sound hosts a small but still relatively predictable herring spawn that takes place against a terrestrial backdrop of mainly old-growth forests.